oliviarmunoz/61040-portfolio/assignments/pset1/exercise2.md

   actions

   register (username: String, password: String): (user: User)
-      requires: a valid and unique username (from the currently exisiting usernames)
+      requires: a valid and unique username (from the currently existing usernames)
       effects: creates and returns a new User with the username and password.
 Has no effect if the user is already registered.

-  authenticate (username: String, password: String): (user: User)
+  authenticate (username: Username): (user: User)
-      requires: a valid username and password combination that exists
+      requires: a valid Username (username and password combination that exists)
-      effects: returns the User with the associated username and password.
+      effects: returns the User with the associated Username.
 Has no effect if the username does not exist or if it doesn't match with the password.
   ```

 - What essential invariant must hold on the state?
 How is it preserved?